mirryi/wikichan/README.md

 ### Greasemonkey Userscript

-The userscript has been tested on Tampermonkey, Violentmonkey, and qutebrowser's built-in greasemonkey support.
+The userscript has been tested on Tampermonkey.
 It **does not work on Greasemonkey**.

 Build the script and copy: